How to Succeed at Work after an Injury or Disability With a Reasonable Accommodation Request

 As mentioned above, JAN can help you every step of the way in making a reasonable accommodation.
 Here’s also a helpful video on how to negotiate. https://www.youtube.com/watch?v=WNF-yVxTR4I

-If your disability was caused by a dangerous work condition, car accident, fall, or negligence, you may also have a personal injury claim above and beyond your rights to a reasonable accommodation.
+If your disability was caused by a dangerous work condition, truck accident, slip and all, or negligence, you might also have a personal injury claim above and beyond your rights to a reasonable accommodation.
 If so, we invite you to call us for a free consultation.
 Our toll-free number is 1-877-943-9378 (WEST).
 And at West Law Firm, there’s never a fee unless you win.